Nipple soreness—sore breasts while breastfeeding newborns

 - A lump you feel close to the skin

-A breast infection, called mastitis, causes a red, hot area on the breast and may be accompanied by fever and body aches.
-If you have these symptoms, be sure to call your doctor.
 You can still nurse from the affected breast since this will help it heal and won’t harm your baby.
-But if nursing becomes too uncomfortable, you can use your hand or a pump to express the milk.
+But if nursing becomes too uncomfortable, you can use your hand or a pump to express milk to the level of softness you feel after a breastfeeding.